Ncuti Gatwa: 2013–2022: Early stage work and breakthrough with Sex Education

-Doctor Who
+2023–2025: Doctor Who

-On 8 May 2022, it was announced that Gatwa had been cast in Doctor Who as a new incarnation of the show's protagonist, the Doctor, succeeding Jodie Whittaker in the role.
-Gatwa, who was cast in February, will be the first black actor to lead the series, as well as the fourth Scottish actor to do so.
-He was expected to take over the role in the third and final of the 2022 specials in October 2022.
-The final Thirteenth Doctor story The Power of the Doctor revealed that Gatwa would play the Fifteenth Doctor, with David Tennant (who had previously played the Tenth Doctor) returning to play the Fourteenth Doctor.
+In May 2022, it was announced that Gatwa had been cast in Doctor Who as a new incarnation of the show's protagonist, the Doctor, succeeding Jodie Whittaker in the role.
+Gatwa, who was cast in February, was the first black actor to lead the series, the fourth Scottish actor, and the first actor born outside the United Kingdom to do so.
+He was expected to take over the role in the third and final of the 2022 specials in October 2022, but the final Thirteenth Doctor story "The Power of the Doctor" revealed that Gatwa would play the Fifteenth Doctor, with David Tennant (who had previously played the Tenth Doctor) returning to play the Fourteenth Doctor.